crazy-frankenstein.com

 The point of all of the above is to get the people asking for more to realize that the library already eats up a ton of public revenue for what they provide to patrons.
 We are not suggesting, nor have we read any blog comments suggesting, that any library staff should be laid off.
 But we strongly feel that the library programs, building and staff should not be expanded.

-the library's own reported statistics, a lower number of visitors than in years past, as well as a higher circulation despite a decreasing collection, there are other city-wide budget problems to be considered.
+While there are those who will continue to profess the intangible benefits of expanding library programs to serve what is, by the library's own reported statistics, a lower number of visitors than in years past, as well as a higher circulation despite a decreasing collection, there are other city-wide budget problems to be considered.

 For those who want to expand either the library programming or the library building, itself, we want to know how you intend to pay for those things.
 We would like to know if you would choose to cut other public services in exchange for expansion of services you want at the library, or if you would seek to raise property taxes collected by the city?
 And, by how much?
 Or, do you feel the city should simply borrow money to pay for the things you want?
 And, do you realize that incurring debt comes with, dare we say it, intangible as well as measurable costs?